smokentar/tf_s3_dynamo_remote_state/README.md

 Once our resources are configured we can now use the same bucket for all of our clients to store terraform state.

 1. Copy `backend.hcl` to another project
-2. Copy the `terraform` block containing the backend configuration and edit the key. (key must be unique across all projects using the same bucket)
+2. Copy the `terraform` block containing the backend configuration and edit the key. (key must be unique across all projects using the same bucket)
 3. Re-initialize the project and pass in backend configuration with `terraform init -backend-config=backend.hcl`.
 Required when re-configuring the backend

 ## To destroy: